m50d/riichi-london/index.md

 From Luton, take a train to St Pancras, then the Victoria line to Tottenham Hale for a train to Cheshunt (90 minutes).

-From London City, take the DLR to Stratford for a train to Cheshunt (60 minutes).
+From London City airport, take the DLR to Stratford for a train to Cheshunt (60 minutes).

 From Southend, take a train to Liverpool Street and change for a train to Cheshunt (80-90 minutes).

+### Eurostar

-From St Pancras International (Eurostar), take the Victoria line to Tottenham Hale for a train to Cheshunt.
+From St Pancras International, take the Victoria line to Tottenham Hale for a train to Cheshunt.
 (30-40 minutes)

 ### Driving